Ak01Code/EvoEvent/README.md

 -JWT Authentication

 Backend:
-NestJS
+-NestJS

-MongoDB (Mongoose)
+-MongoDB (Mongoose)

-JWT Authentication
+-JWT Authentication

-REST API
+-REST API

-Pagination, Filtering, and Searching.
+-Pagination, Filtering, and Searching.

 🚀 Features

 ✅ User Authentication:
 Users can register and log in with secure authentication using JWT tokens.